 - Any office copy of the LPA; and

 - The cancellation fee of $30.
 The Public Guardian may additionally require the donor to provide further information or documents before cancelling the registration of the LPA.

 If a donee is not informed of the revocation of the LPA, he/she may be protected under the Mental Capacity Act if he/she relies on the LPA to manage the donor’s affairs if and when the donor eventually loses mental capacity.
 A person who deals with the donee in such circumstances may be similarly protected.

 What Happens after the Lasting Power of Attorney is Revoked?

 Once the LPA is revoked, the Public Guardian will cancel the registration of the LPA.
 Notice of the cancellation of registration will be given to the donor and every donee.
-The Public Guardian will also upload the LPA Reference Number of the revoked LPA on its List of Revoked LPAs.
+The Public Guardian will also upload the LPA Reference Number of the revoked LPA on its List of Revoked and Suspended LPAs.

 What If the Donor Did Not Have Capacity When He Revoked the Lasting Power of Attorney?